Kong/docs.konghq.com/app/deck/manage-gateway/backup.md

 ## All workspaces

-To backup all {{ site.ee_product_name }} workspaces, pass the `--all-workspaces` flag.
-This will create multiple files in the current directory.
-Each file is named the same as the workspace.
+To back up all {{ site.ee_product_name }} workspaces, pass the `--all-workspaces` flag.
+This creates multiple files in the current directory.
+Each file is named the same as its workspace:

 ```bash
 deck gateway dump --all-workspaces